-D1 explained that the cultural background of one of the drag queens was a subject of discussion in r/RPDR\UK, the UK drag race subreddit while the main subreddit, r/rupaulsdragrace, was "dominated by the American viewpoint" and lacked these discussions.
+D1 explained that the cultural background of one of the drag queens was a subject of discussion in r/RPDR_UK, the UK drag race subreddit while the main subreddit, r/rupaulsdragrace, was "dominated by the American viewpoint" and lacked these discussions.

-Our interviewees described a number of subreddits focused on discussing broad topics from a specific national or regional culture context.
-These cultural communities within a topical area provide a homophilous space for sharing distinctive cultural knowledge and sensibilities.
+In fact, our interviewees described a number of subreddits focused on discussing broad topics from a specific national or regional culture context.
+These cultural communities within a topical area provided a homophilous space for sharing distinctive cultural knowledge and sensibilities.

-An additional wrinkle is that even for our American interviewee, the r/RPDR\UK subreddit provided an opportunity to enhance their own experience and appreciation of the show by observing and learning from members of another culture.
-In examples like these, our inteviewees explained that communities where likeminded people can share their distinctive appreciation show could provide not only opportunities for homophily by insiders but also a unique source of knowledge for outsiders.
+An additional wrinkle is that even for our American interviewee, the r/RPDR_UK subreddit provided an opportunity to enhance their own experience and appriciation of the show by observing and learning from members of another culture.
+In examples like these, our inteviewees explained that communities where like-minded people can share their distinctive appreciation show could provide not only opportunities for homophily by the insiders but also a unique source of knowledge for outsiders.